-The Company owns a 26.8% equity interest comprised of 10.7 million shares of Highvista Gold Inc. ("HGI"), a Canadian public company that trades on the TSX Venture Exchange under the trading symbol of HVV.
-These shares are subject to a time-released regulatory escrow agreement entered into by HDG and as at August 13, 2014, 4.3 million shares remained in escrow.
+The Com pany owns a 26.8% equity interest com prised of 10.7 million shares of Highvista Gold Inc. ("HGI"), a Canadian public com pany that trades on the TSX Venture Exchange under the trading symbol of HVV.
+These shares were subject to a time-released regulatory escrow agreement entered into by HDG and during October 2014, the final 4.3 million shares were released from escrow.
 This ownership followed a series of transactions with Norvista Resources Corporation during 2011 which resulted in the exchange of all of HDG's interests in the Canasta Dorada property in Mexico for shares of HGI.
-The Canasta Dorada property is in an excellent location within the Sonoran Gold Belt and is adjacent to AuRico Inc.'s El Chanate gold mine.
+The Canasta Dorada property is in an excellent location within the Sonoran Gold Belt and is adjacent to AuRico Inc. 's El Chanate gold mine.
 HGI entered into an option and joint venture agreement with AuRico Inc. where AuRico Inc. has the option to earn up to 70% interest in a portion of the Canasta Dorada property.